zzottel/feed2red/README.md

 * You might want to set up a cronjob for that.
 	Type `crontab -e` and add a line like this:
 	`0 * * * *   /path/to/feed2red.pl`
-	(/path/to/ obviously replaced by the actual path to feed2red.pl) This example will call feed2red.pl every hour.
+	(/path/to/ obviously replaced by the actual path to feed2red.pl.)
+	This example will call feed2red.pl every hour.

 More Details
 ------------

-You can set every config value you want in a [DEFAULTS] section, even FeedURL, though that doesn't make sense.
+You can set every config value you want in a [DEFAULTS] section, even FeedURL, though that doesn't make much sense in most cases.
 You can then override them in each [FEED] section with values specific for that feed.

 Every [FEED] section inherits everything from the previous [DEFAULTS] section, but nothing from previous [FEED] sections.